2026 Summer Camp Guide Online Preview Available February 24. Registration Opens on March 3!

 A: For more information regarding camp policies and procedures, please visit our Parent/Guardian Handbook under the Camp Documents dropdown on this webpage.
 For more information regarding our inclusion program, please visit our Disability Inclusion page.

-The Department of Parks and Recreation’s Counselor in Training (CIT) Program assigns youth volunteers to summer camps at Silver Lake Regional Park (Camp Silver Lake), Locust Shade Park (Camp Wingapo), and the Sharron Baucom Dale City Recreation Center (Blast Camp, Scamper Campers, and Afternoon Adventures).
-Applicants must be at least 14 by June 23, 2025.
+Prince William County's Department of Parks and Recreation’s Counselor in Training (CIT) program assigns youth volunteers to summer camps at Silver Lake Regional Park (Camp Silver Lake) and Locust Shade Park (Camp Wingapo).
+Applicants must be at least 14 years old by June 15, 2026.

 A Counselor-In-Training assists the camp counselors with: